• About

 Christmas

 Happy Christmas in July!
 I can’t stop buying old salt and pepper shakers!
-I bought 12 pair last year on just ONE antiquing trip to Paradise, California!
-I especially love finding the tiny ones so I can make salt shaker necklaces out of them.
+Once I bought 12 pair on just ONE antiquing trip to Paradise, California!
+I especially love finding tiny ones so I can make salt shaker necklaces out of them.
 But I couldn’t resist the larger ones either so I created a salt shaker Christmas ornament for my tree.
-I think handmade Christmas ornaments make great gifts, too, so I made a bunch!
+I think handmade Christmas ornaments make great gifts, too, so I made a bunch.
+Then I started selling them and they’ve become one of our best-selling ornaments!

 Vintage salt shaker Christmas ornaments.
 More tutorial for DIY handmade Christmas ornaments on DuctTapeAndDenim.com